manuelkiessling/manuel.kiessling.net/content/tutorial-react-single-page-applications-spa-with-a-serverless-aws-lambda-backend-and-terraform-infrastructure-as-code.md

 Afterwards, our Lambda function exists, but it exists in isolation, and cannot be triggered from the outside.
 We therefore need to connect it to an AWS resource which is able to trigger it.
 In our case, the Lambda function will wrap our backend REST API implementation, and therefore, it should be triggered whenever our frontend code makes an HTTP request to the API.

+## API Gateway: Connecting Lambda to the outer world

 On AWS, HTTP calls can trigger Lambda functions by making an HTTP endpoint available through API Gateway.
 The Terraform HCL code for this, in file `api-gateway.tf`, looks like this:

     resource "aws_apigatewayv2_api" "default" {